 You can be sure you're successfully signed in when you see "Sign Out" in the upper right hand corner of the screen.

 If you are being "booted out" and asked to sign in or subscribe, it's likely that you need to clear your cache and cookies.
 Below are instructions for clearing the cache and cookies in Google Chrome and Internet Explorer.
-For other browsers, please follow this link: Clearing the cache
+For other browsers, please follow this link: How to Clear Your Cache on Any Browser

 - Click the Chrome menu on the browser toolbar.